CandyFace/AsteroidsLua/README.md

 Hyperspace can be used in emergencies, teleporting the player to a random destination on the screen.
 The risk however is that the ship might explode on reentry.

+An extra life will be gained at every 10.000 points.

 Use Arrow keys to stear,
 shoot using "x" and press space to start
 To insert a coin, press F1.
 The text will stop blinking afterwards.